jamespayne/git_tutorial/README.md

 This was a refresher/practice for me to make sure my git skills are up to date.

-# Overview of Commands Learnt
+# Overview of Commands Featured

 ## git